AisKreme/karmacode-client/README.md

-# Commenting for documents

-Created: December 8, 2021 1:50 PM
-Last Edited Time: December 9, 2021 11:14 AM
-Status: In Review 👀
-Type: Project Kickoff 🚀

 # Overview

 Karmacode is a web app to show charity organisations on a map.
 As an organisation you can create and show off the projects, that you are doing.

 ## User Stories